 The accountant provides the Redemption Confirmation and the IRR to the reviewing accountants.
 The reviewing accountants compare the investment type, amount, redemption date, and the maturity date from the Redemption Confirmation to the IRR to verify that the redemption was authorized and that the redemption amount and timing is consistent throughout these documents and recorded in the proper accounting period.
 Any differences are investigated and resolved.
 The reviewing accountants document their approval by digitally signing the DTSP.
 For the GCRTF, the accountant provides the redemption confirmation, Cash Forecasting Report, checklist, and supporting documentation from ASAP or IPAC to the reviewing accountants.
 The reviewing accountants compare the checklist and Cash Forecasting Report to the Redemption Confirmation and supporting documentation verifying that the redemption amount and timing is consistent and recorded in the proper accounting period.
-Funds Control is set up for GCRTF to prevent overpayment of a recipient.
+Funds Control, a budgetary control in Oracle, is set up for GCRTF to prevent overpayment of a recipient.

 - 1. Inspected the policy and procedures for the processing of redemption requests and determined they were documented. - 2.
-For a selection of redemption transactions, inspected the Redemption Confirmation, the IRR, and the InvestOne accounting system and determined the transactions were documented, reviewed, and approved by the reviewing accountant on the DTSP and were processed and recorded accurately in the proper period.
+For a selection of redemption transactions, inspected the Redemption Confirmations, the IRRs, and the InvestOne accounting system entries and determined the transactions were documented, reviewed, and approved by the reviewing accountant on the DTSP and were processed and recorded accurately in the proper period.

-Control Objective 12 - Disbursement Processing
+Control Objective 11 - Disbursement Processing

-Controls provide reasonable assurance that withdrawal/disbursement transactions are authorized, processed, and are completely and accurately recorded in the proper accounting period in Oracle Federal Financials.
+Controls provide reasonable assurance that disbursement transactions are authorized, processed, and are completely and accurately recorded in the proper accounting period in Oracle Federal Financials.

-FMB has SOP manuals for each Trust Fund for staff to reference for the processing of disbursement transactions Access to revise the SOP manuals, which are password protected, is restricted to FMB employees only.
+FMB has SOP manuals for each Trust Fund for staff to reference for the processing of disbursement transactions